Herolind Shala: Vålerenga

 On 11 February 2019, Shala joined Eliteserien side Vålerenga, on a two-year contract.
 On 30 March 2019, he made his debut in a 2–0 home win against Mjøndalen after being named in the starting line-up.

 Stabæk

 On 5 March 2021, Shala joined Eliteserien side Stabæk.
 On 19 May 2021, he made his debut against his former club Odd after being named in the starting line-up and assists in his side's two goals during a 2–2 home draw.

-Erzurumspor
+Erzurumspor FK

 On 9 September 2021, Stabæk announced the transfer of Shala to TFF First League club Erzurumspor FK.
 That same day, the club confirmed that Shala's transfer was permanent.

-International
+International career

 Norway

 From 2009, until 2012, Shala has been part of Norway at youth international level, respectively has been part of the U17 and U21 teams and he with these teams played three matches, which were friendly matches.